On Surfaces in R^n via Gauss Map, Caustics, Duality and Pseudo Euclidean Geometry of Quadratic Forms: Introduction and Results

 We show, in \S\ref{sect-GaussMap-GQF}, that the natural generalisation of Gaussian curvature at a point $p$ of a surface $M$ in $\R^{n\geq 4}$ is not a number but a quadratic form $\mathcal{G}_p:N_pM\to\R$, and that the coefficients of its characteristic polynomial are local invariants of $M$ at $p$.
 For example, for $M$ in $\R^4$ the characteristic polynomial is $P_{\mathcal{G}_p}(\l)=\l^2-K\l+\Delta$.
 We present the eigenvalues of $\mathcal{G}_p$ as alternative local invariants (\textit{principal focal curvatures}) and the eigendirections as characteristic normal directions.

-In \S\ref{section-C-S}, we recall the caustic of $M$ in $\R^n$ and the \textit{local caustic $\mathcal{C}_p$ of $M$ at $p$} (the subset of $N_pM$ formed by the centres of the hyperspheres having higher tangency with $M$ at $p$).
-We show that $\mathcal{C}_p$ is a quadric in $N_pM$ - we note $\Rbf$ its centre when it exists.
-Theorem\,\ref{th:focal_quadric-indicatrix} states: \textit{in $N_pM$, the local caustic $\mathcal{C}_p$ is the polar dual hypersurface of the indicatrix ellipse} $\E_p$.
-Most known results on the local caustic $\mathcal{C}_p$ become natural (without calculations) after Th.\,\ref{th:focal_quadric-indicatrix}, which also has new corollaries.
+In \S\ref{section-C-S}, we recall the \textit{local caustic $\mathcal{C}_p$ of $M\subset\R^{2+\ell}$ at $p$} (formed by the centres of the hyperspheres having higher contact with $M$ at $p$).
+We show $\mathcal{C}_p$ is a quadric in $N_pM$ - we note $\Rbf$ its centre if it exists.
+Theorem\,\ref{th:focal_quadric-indicatrix} states: \textit{in $N_pM$, the local caustic $\mathcal{C}_p$ is the polar dual hypersurface of the indicatrix ellipse} $\E_p$ and any line through $p$ in $N_pM\sqcup\RP^{\ell-1}_\infty$ cuts $\mathcal{C}_p$ at two real points counting multiplicities.
+Most known results on $\mathcal{C}_p$ become natural (without calculations) after Th.\,\ref{th:focal_quadric-indicatrix}, which also has new corollaries.

 In \S\ref{Section-relation-inequalities}, noting $\flecha{\mathcal{G}_p}:N_pM\to N_pM$ the symmetric linear map associated to $\mathcal{G}_p$, we prove that $\Hbf=\flecha{\mathcal{G}_p}\Rbf$, and get the equalities \,$\langle \Rbf\,,\,\Hbf\rangle=1-N^2/4\Delta$\, for $p\in M$ in $\R^4$ and \,$\langle \Rbf\,,\,\Hbf\rangle=1$\, for $p\in M$ in $\R^5$.
 We describe the possible locus of $\Rbf$ and $\Hbf$ in terms of the local invariants.
 The local caustic $\mathcal{C}_p$ is written as a level set of the Gauss quadratic form $\mathcal{G}_p$ and is related to the so-called binormal vectors.